Obarun/66/README.md

 ## Frontend service file

-66 do not provide any frontend services file by default.
+66 does not provide any frontend service files by default.
 66 works on mechanisms not on policies.

 ### Boot service file

 The boot sequence can be a tedious task to accomplish.
 A **portable** and **complete** set of services can be found [here](https://git.obarun.org/66-service/arch/boot).
-This set of service work out of the box and highly configurable to suit needs of the distributions.
+This set of services works out of the box and is highly configurable to suit the needs of the distributions.
 POC was made on `Gentoo`, `Funtoo`, `Devuan`, `Void`, `Adelie`, `Antix`, `Arch` and `Obarun`.

 ### Runtime service file

-You can find several examples for common daemon [here](https://git.obarun.org/66-service) for several distribution(Thanks to all contributors).
+You can find several examples for common daemons [here](https://git.obarun.org/66-service) for several distributions (Thanks to all contributors).

 ### Frontend service file scripting

 By default, 66 use [execline](http://skarnet.org/software/execline) as scripting language.
 However, you can specify the scripting language to use.
-[66-tools](https://git.obarun.org/obarun/66-tools) provide some additonal tools to help you on this task.
+[66-tools](https://git.obarun.org/obarun/66-tools) provides some additional tools to help you on this task.
 Some are specific to `execline` where other can be used on classic shell.

 ## Roadmap

-This Roadmap for the next releases is not writting in the stone.
+This Roadmap for the next releases is not written in stone.
 Feel free to make a merge request to this roadmap.

 * [x] Revise the frontend file's keyword field by excluding the `@` symbol: